 As 2021 comes to a close, it’s time to start looking forward to 2022.
 What are your real estate related goals and resolutions for this new year?
-Do you hope or plan to buy, sell or remodel your San Jose area home?
-If so, this is a great time to sketch out your objectives so that you can get the wheels in motion.
+Do you plan to buy, sell, or remodel your Silicon Valley home?
+If so, this is a great time to sketch out your objectives and start early preparations to get the wheels in motion.

-- Hire your real estate professional early in the process so that she or he may provide additional guidance from the beginning (it doesn’t cost more to hire early, you may prevent mistakes and you get more help.
+- Hire your real estate professional early in the process so that she or he may provide additional guidance from the beginning.
+It won’t cost more to hire early and you get more help.
 You may even save money by avoiding costly mistakes.
 A good agent will help you prepare your listing and determine a timeline to sell, whether you plan on selling this spring, next year, or next month.

-- Read up on the market conditions, trends and statistics for the specific areas which interest you – you can find all of Santa Clara County here: www.popehandy.rereport.com/ (local trends and micro markets are much more valuable than reading only the whole county, state or national news will be misleading)
+- Read up on the market conditions, trends and statistics for the specific areas which interest you – you can find all of Santa Clara County here: popehandy.rereport.com/ (local trends and micro markets are much more valuable than reading only the whole county, state or national news which could be misleading).

-- If anyone else will be involved in the home buying decision or financing, include him / her / them in the viewings from the beginning or they may come to a different conclusion than you have about things and veto your choice due to lack of experience in seeing what you’ve seen
+- If anyone else will be involved in the home buying decision or financing, include him / her / them in the viewings from the beginning or they may come to a different conclusion than you have about things and veto your choice.
+Make sure you’re all on the same page!

-- Updating and remodeling should be ongoing, ideally, since it’s much easier to paint one room each year than to take on the whole house at once, so with that in mind, start a file with what was renovated and when, and then a second list of the life expectancy of various components such as heater, air conditioner, water heater, and so on, so you can predict when they will need work and plan for it accordingly.
+- Updating and remodeling should be ongoing, ideally, since it’s much easier to paint one room each year than to take on the whole house at once, so with that in mind, start a file with what was renovated and when.
+Keep a second list of the life expectancy of various components such as the heater, air conditioner, water heater, and so on, so you can predict when they will need work and plan for it accordingly.
 (Feel free to reach out to your Realtor to get recommendations for contractors and tradespeople – we usually know some great ones!)

 - Along the same lines, get a schedule or checklist of maintenance items that should be done on a regular basis – doing these things will prevent costly repairs later!
 (You don’t want to discover an expensive roof leak because you forgot to clean out the gutter!)
 Many can be found online by searching for home maintenance schedule or checklist.
 Have an older or historic home?
 There are plenty of guides and books available on maintaining specialty properties like these, many of which cover restoration work and remodeling as well.

 - Plan to have your home inspected for pests periodically (termites, dry rot, etc.) – often every 3-5 years is appropriate in Northern California.
 (Ongoing contracts with nationwide pest control operators does not mean that your home is being inspected for termite or that damage is prevented.)
 Additionally, you might also have your house inspected by a property inspector every 10 to 15 years to make sure that any dangerous conditions are found and corrected before they cause problems.